danrevah/segal-decorators/README.md

 # Segal Decorators

-:dizzy: Bunch of highly useful decorators, helps in writing a more concise code and improving readability.
+:dizzy: Bunch of highly useful decorators, helps in writing a more concise code while improving readability.

 ## Table of contents